 Python

 Python is a widely used high-level general-purpose open source programming language that supports various programming paradigms.
 Python places a strong emphasis on code readability and code expressiveness.
-A large collection of libraries for many typical programming task is readily available Python is increasingly popular for scientific computing purposes due to the rapidly expanding scientific computing ecosystem available for Python.
+A large collection of libraries for many typical programming tasks is readily available.
+Python is increasingly popular for scientific computing purposes due to the rapidly expanding scientific computing ecosystem available for Python.
 An extensive set of libraries is now available for general scientific data manipulation and analysis tasks (e.g. Numpy/Scipy/Pandas/matplotlib). <we might explain the scientific computing stack in a few sentences>.

-as well as interfaces with specific software packages and other environments.
-As such, the JPype library can be used to access Java classes from Python and provides the ability to interactively communicate with the NetLogo API.
+Python is often used as a glue language, meaning that it connects pieces of software written in different languages together into a bigger application.
+The JPype library <ref> can be used to access Java class libraries through interfacing the Python interpreter and the Java Virtual Machine.
+JPype binaries are readily available from conda.
+PyNetlogo relies on JPype for interacting with NetLogo.
+PyNetLogo can be downloaded from … .
 The pyNetLogo connector is also included in the EMA Workbench Python package (Kwakkel, 2017), which offers support for experiment design and exploratory modeling and analysis.

 SOFTWARE IMPLEMENTATION